deammion/Engr-Project/architecture_design/architecture-design.md

 |                               | Language Requirement: (Python) Python is an unfamiliar language to the group; development within it may introduce additional challenges for some.                                                                                                     | Fair - Python has an abundance of libraries developed to support it and integrates with the tool MITMproxy, which will be used within the project, however as an unfamiliar language, there may be some additional issues faced in development.                                                     | High - Fair - Python is a verbose and straightforward language with robust documentation.
 It is entirely feasible to learn for the development of this project.                                                                                                                           | Fair - Some may face challenges learning the language while under additional strain from other workloads.                                                                                                                                              | High - (See Redshield:  Maintainer - Portability)                                                                                                                                                        |

 ### 3.2 Architectural Viewpoints
-(1 page, 42010 5.4)

-Identify the architectural viewpoints you will use to present your system's architecture.
-Write one sentence to outline each viewpoint.
-Show which viewpoint frames which architectural concern.

-**Logical:** The logical viewpoint involves the functionality that system provides to the end user.
+**Logical:** The logical viewpoint involves the functionality that the system provides to the end user.

 **Development:** The development viewpoint illustrates the system from a developers perspective and involves the software mananagement of the project.